-Aditya Birla Sun Life AMC has infused Rs 150 crore with another mutual fund company, who did not wish to disclose its name has pumped in the similar amount.
+Aditya Birla Sun Life AMC has infused Rs 150 crore with another mutual fund company that has pumped in same amount.

 The maiden NCD transaction with mutual funds for the Ahmedabad-based firm comes after raising $87 million Series C round in February, this year from Temasek-owned Fullerton Financial Holdings.

 The fintech firm will use the capital infused to increase its loan book and finance more MSMEs, reports ET.

 Founded in 2014 by Harshavardhan Lunia and Mukul Sachan, Lendingkart uses technology tools based on big data analytics and machine learning algorithms to evaluate creditworthiness.
 The company provides collateral-free working capital loans ranging from Rs 1 lakh to Rs 40 lakh to small business.

 With an average loan ticket size of Rs 5-6 lakhs, Lendingkart Finance claims to have disbursed over 28,000 loans to more than 21,000 MSMEs across 26 diverse sectors.